hughperkins/coriander/README.md

 ## News

+- Oct 28:
+  - denormalized generated OpenCL out of SSA form, to make it more human-readable
 - Oct 26:
   - fixed a bug where BLAS results were empty on HD5500, using beignet 1.2
   - added `__shfl_down` shim